I am Autistic with a capital A.

 18. The term "Early Intervention" is alarmist and ableist and incites fear and panic in families, creating disconnection and disempowerment.
 Language really matters.
 The way we refer to Autism influences our self worth as Autistic people and also influences society's understanding and attitudes toward us.
 Supports should be needs based and specific to the individual across the entire lifespan; with a drive for actualisation and not normalisation.
 Therapies with a focus on behavioural change harms the autistic person and completely dismisses their inner experience and behaviour as a communication.

 19. Autistic people share commonalities in our thinking, being and doing.
 But we are still individuals.
 There is no high functioning or low functioning, there is no mild or severe Autism.
 Just as there is no high or low functioning, mild or severe human being.
 (How human being are you?)
 We are impacted by co-occurring conditions that vary, and our quality of life is often sadly defined by a non Autistic, biased focus on our behaviour in comparison to Non Autistic behaviour and deemed as functional or non functional.
 This is culturally disrespectful and ableist.

 20. Autism is a disability, yes.
 My disability fluctuates according to how well supported or accommodated my Autistic way of being, thinking and doing is; and how well it is accepted and understood.

 21. When I say “I am Autistic, and I prefer identity first language”, that’s all I’m saying.
 I say what I mean, and I mean what I say.
 It does not translate to “This is the one and only truth for all”.
 It is my truth.
 It is my choice.
 It is my experience and it is my preference.
 I am not telling others what to do or how to identify.

 (Image description: A black and white photo of a woman shot from the waist up.
-Her hands on her hips and she is smiling wryly at the camera.)
+Her She is smiling wryly at the camera.)